Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

 For a six-SL MBT device reflecting real experimental setup~\cite{Liu2020Robust}, we obtain $\rho_{xx}$ and $\rho_{xy}$ by averaging 160 repeated calculations, which are plotted as functions of magnetic field $\mathcal{B}$ (along $z$) in Fig.~\ref{Mag_Hall}(b).
 The results show a topological phase transition from a normal insulator (indistinguishable from an axion insulator) with a vanishing Chern number $\mathcal{C}=0$ at low magnetic fields into a quantum anomalous Hall insulator with $\mathcal{C}=\pm 1$ at high magnetic fields.
 When $\lvert \mathcal{B}\rvert<\mathcal{B}_{c}^+$, the magnetic ground state remains antiferromagnetic with antiparallel spins on adjacent SL, and the system preserves the $\mathcal{PT}$ symmetry.
 Because the spin flips its sign under $\mathcal{PT}$ operation [$\mathcal{PT}$: $\mathcal{H}(\bm{k},\uparrow)\rightarrow \mathcal{H}(\bm{k},\downarrow)$], the bands must be doubly degenerate with a band gap of $\delta\approx 2\Delta$ at $k_x=0$, as shown in the left inset in Fig.~\ref{Mag_Hall}(b).
 Consequently, we obtain $\mathcal{C}=0$, hence a vanishing Hall resistivity and a large longitudinal resistivity akin to a normal insulator.
-When $\lvert \mathcal{B}\rvert$ exceeds $\mathcal{B}_{c}^+$, however, the magnetic moments undergo a spin-flop transition which breaks the time reversal symmetry for electrons.
-Correspondingly, the topological Chern number becomes $\mathcal{C}=-\text{sgn}(\mathcal{B})$, leading to a quantized Hall resistivity $\rho_{xy}=h/(\mathcal{C}e^2)$ and a vanishing longitudinal resistivity $\rho_{xx}=0$~\cite{Thouless1982Chern}.
-The deviations of $\rho_{xy}$ around integer values are ascribed to the finite size effect, which can be suppressed by enlarging the system size.
-The in-plane resistivities shown in Fig.~\ref{Mag_Hall} agree quantitatively with experimental observations~\cite{cai2021electric,Liu2020Robust} widely regarded as evidences for axion insulator.
-Nevertheless, the topological phase transition taking place here is inadequate to determine the onset of an axion insulator because the $\mathcal{C}=0$ phase appearing at small fields by itself is indistinguishable from a normal insulator.
+While ARPES experiments showed controversial results on the band gap in MBT~\cite{Otrokov2019Prediction,Shikin2020}, transport measurements strongly support the existence of large gaps in both the antiferromagnetic and ferromagnetic states of MBT~\cite{Liu2020Robust,Deng2020QUantum,Ge2020high} by confirming the insulating behavior in longitudinal transport, even though this insulating gap cannot tell axion insulators from normal insulators.